Macrame Bracelet Tutorial: The Square Knot Made Easy!

 Add a bead to either side of your centre cord tails and knot at the bottom to secure.

-And there you have it!
-An easy way to use simple knots to create beautiful finishes, and you can add as much colour and detail as you wish with some fab beads too!
+Now you’ve come to the end of our macrame bracelet tutorial, you’ve learnt an easy way to use simple knots to create beautiful finishes… who will you make a gorgeous bracelet for next?
+You can add as much colour and detail as you wish with some fab beads too… the only limit is your imagination!

-Discover a fantastic range of jewellery making supplies at Create and Craft, and see what you can make!
+Discover a fantastic range of jewellery making supplies at Create and Craft, and see what you can make.
+Or, dive into the rest of our jewellery-making tutorials right here, and discover your next project!